Azure/azure-libraries-for-java/README.md

 </dependency>
 ```

-# Pre-requisites
+## Prerequisites

 - A Java Developer Kit (JDK), v 1.7 or later
 - Maven
 - Azure Service Principal - see [how to create authentication info](./AUTH.md).

-## Help
+## Upgrading from older versions

-If you are migrating your code to 1.3.0, you can use these notes for [preparing your code for 1.3.0 from 1.2.0](./notes/prepare-for-1.3.0.md).
+If you are migrating your code from 1.2.x to 1.3.x, you can use these release notes for [preparing your code for 1.3.0 from 1.2.0](./notes/prepare-for-1.3.0.md).

+In general, Azure Libraries for Java follow [semantic versioning](http://semver.org/), so user code should continue working in a compatible fashion between minor versions of the same major version release train, with the following caveats:

+* methods and types annotated with `@Beta` are not considered "generally available" and their design and functionality may change arbitrarily (including removal) in any future *minor* release of the libraries.
+To help identify such `@Beta` breaking changes from one minor release to the next and see how to mitigate them, see the above mentioned release notes for each release.

+* occasionally the naming and structure of "fluent" interface definitions (i.e. the ones whose names start with `With*`) may change between minor versions, as long as that change does not affect the fluent "flow" (the chaining of the methods in a definition or update chain).

+* the `*Inner` types and their methods may occasionally change their naming and structure between minor versions in breaking ways.
+User code should generally avoid making a reference to those types though, unless their functionality is not yet exposed by the "fluent" API.

+## Help and Issues

-If you encounter any bugs with these libraries, please file issues via [Issues](https://github.com/Azure/azure-sdk-for-java/issues) or checkout [StackOverflow for Azure Java SDK](http://stackoverflow.com/questions/tagged/azure-java-sdk).
+If you encounter any bugs with these libraries, please file issues via [Issues](https://github.com/Azure/azure-libraries-for-java/issues) or checkout [StackOverflow for Azure Java SDK](http://stackoverflow.com/questions/tagged/azure-java-sdk).

-# Contribute Code
+## Contribute Code

 If you would like to become an active contributor to this project please follow the instructions provided in [Microsoft Azure Projects Contribution Guidelines](http://azure.github.io/guidelines.html).